avijaira/CarND-Advanced-Lane-Lines/WRITEUP.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 Distorted Chessboard: ![alt text][image1]
 Undisorted Chessboard: ![alt text][image2]

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The code for this pipeline is contained in the following script: `video_gen.py`.

+#### 1. Apply distortion correction to raw images.

+The code for this step is contained in the following script: `video_gen.py`.
+Reading saved camera matrix and distortion coefficients between lines: 8-10.
+Applying distortion correction in line: 75.

-![alt text][image2]
+Test Image: ![alt text][image3]
+Undistorted Test Image: ![alt text][image4]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Use color transforms, gradients, etc., to create a thresholded binary image.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image3]

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+The code for this step is contained in the following script: `video_gen.py`.
+I used a combination of color and gradient thresholds to generate a binary image.
+Thresholding functions (`abs_sobel_thresh()` and `color_threshold()`) are defined between lines: 14-51.
+These thresholds are applied to undistored images between lines: 79-83.

+Binary Test Image: ![alt text][image5]

+#### 3. Apply perspective transform to rectify binary image ("birds-eye view").

+The code for this step is contained in the following script: `video_gen.py`.
+The perspective transform is applied to binary images between lines: 87-113.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
+ in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(